 Felt is a man-made fabric, created from natural fibres.
-Most man-made fabrics are generally woven; however, felt differs in this sense.
+Most man-made fabrics are generally woven; however, this material differs in this sense.
 So, what is felt exactly?
-A Felted fabric is created from fibres being compressed and matted, often pressed together using heat, moisture and a lot of pressure.
-It can take a large amount of work, but the result is a very dense fabric consisting of permanently interlocked fibres.
+A felted fabric is created from fibres being compressed and matted, often pressed together using heat, moisture and a lot of pressure.
+It can take a large amount of work.
+But the result is a very dense fabric consisting of permanently interlocked fibres.

 What is Felt Made From?

 Felt is typically composed of wool or other natural raw materials, which generally produces the highest quality and softest fabric.
 Wool also matts very easily, making it ideal for this fuzzy fabric.
 However, adding synthetic fibres into the mix (such as polyester or acrylic) can improve the product depending on its intended use.
-Adding a percentage of synthetic fibres can increase felts durability for certain crafts or industrial use, and can also increase pliability.
-A common fibre sometimes added to wool is rayon, which when added removes the prickly feeling that pure wool can often have against the skin.
+Adding a percentage of synthetic fibres can increase felts durability for certain crafts or industrial use.
+It can also increase pliability.
+A common fibre sometimes added to wool is rayon.
+Rayon removes the prickly feeling that pure wool can often have against the skin.
 Meaning that a synthetic mix is the best of both worlds!

 How is Felt Made?

-As mentioned, the process of creating felt can be pretty labour intensive, involving various steps of blending the fibres, matting the material, shrinking and steam-pressing.
-However, the most straightforward method is simply to apply heat and moisture which causes the mix of fibres to merge and blend together.
-You can even do this yourself at home to any wool or knitted products – pop it in the washing machine for a process known as ‘felting’ or ‘fulling’ – the same thing that happens when you accidentally shrink that woollen jumper!
+As mentioned, the process of creating felt can be pretty labour intensive.
+It involves various steps of blending the fibres, matting the material, shrinking and steam-pressing.
+However, the most straightforward method is simply to apply heat and moisture.
+This causes the mix of fibres to merge and blend together.
+You can even do this yourself at home to any wool or knitted products.
+Pop it in the washing machine for a process known as ‘felting’ or ‘fulling’.
+It’s the same thing that happens when you accidentally shrink that woolen jumper!

 Types of Felt